kunnoh/Sys-Admin/Linux/Web-servers/nginx-php-fpm.md

 # PHP-FPM Nginx
-## Introduction
+## Overview
-Run PHP-fpm using unix socket on as an upsstream server on nginx.
+Configure nginx and php-fpm using unix socket.
+Configure php-fpm as an upstream server on nginx.

 ## Install PHP-FPM
 ### RHEL